-We are switching our normal days around this week to give you a St. Patrick’s day drink just in time 🙂 This green cocktail is for the ladies and about as far away from green beer as you can get.
+This green apple sangria is for the ladies on St Patrick’s Day and about as far away from green beer as you can get.
 Debbie and I don’t drink beer very much although I like one from time to time.
 Debbie hates it and wouldn’t drink it if her life depended on it.
 So we had to come up with something else.

-This sweet and tart Sangria smells as good as it tastes.
-As you take a sip, you get the fragrance of fresh apple cider and crisp sweet pears.
+This sweet and tart green apple sangria smells as good as it tastes.
+As you take a sip, you get the fragrance of fresh apple cider, crisp sweet pears and a hint of vanilla.
 You also get a little crunchy snack when you get to the bottom!
 Or along the way.

 Apple and Pear Green Sangria

-- 2 cups white wine or sparkling white wine
+- 1 bottle white wine or sparkling white wine

 - 1 green apple (granny smith or golden delicious), chopped